kachinski/TODO/README.md

-# The .htaccess is required before running this application
+# You will need to create .htaccess before running this application

-So сreate and fill it with the following content:
+Fill it with the following content:

 ```
 RewriteEngine On